tanmay2022/PhaseFieldSolverEutectic/README.md

 ## lamellar3D

-It contains the OpenFOAM case files required to run the 3D lamellar eutectic growth problem.
+It contains the OpenFOAM case files required to run the eutectic growth problem of 3D lamellar morphology.

 ## rod3D

-It contains the OpenFOAM case files required to run the 3D rod eutectic growth problem.
+It contains the OpenFOAM case files required to run the eutectic growth problem of 3D rod morphology.